gudipudiprashant/ir-project/README.md

 Solution Approach:
 ------------------
-The solution approaches taken can be broadly classified into domain-independent and domain-specific.
+The solution approaches taken can be broadly classified into domain-independent and domain-specific. **Results are in Journal_Images folder.**
 1. Domain-independent:
     1. Frequency based:
         Here we hypothesize that the entities that occur most frequently must be relevant.

         So we extract all the entities in the document, sort them based on their frequency, and extract the relevant entities according to our hypothesis.
 This extraction is done using a threshold parameter.
 All entities that have frequency greater than (max_freq / threshold) are considered relevant.

-        Results for various threshold values are in Journal images.
     2. Position based:
         Here we hypothesize that the entities that occur near the top of the document must be relevant.

         So we extract the relevant sentences from the document, and extract the entities from these sentences.
 These are the relevant entities from our hypothesis.
 The threshold in this case is the number of sentences from the start of the document we consider.

-        Results for various threshold values are in Journal images.

     3. Freq-Position based:
         Here we use the paper "On-line Event Detection from Web News Stream" to give scores to each entity.
 The hypothesis is that entities with high scores are relevant.

         So we assign scores to each entity, sort entities based on the score and extract relevant entities.
 Entities with score greater than (max_score / th) are considered relevant.

-        /* Insert graph for freq-pos */

 2. Domain-specific:
     1. Expert keyword selection: